-- (e) a report on the company's relevant trading history which should include: - (i) date of incorporation and registered number; - (ii) names of all persons who have acted as directors of the company or as its company secretary at any time during the three years preceding the meeting; - (iii) names of major shareholders together with the details of their shareholdings; - (iv) details of all classes of shares issued; - (v) nature of the business conducted by the company; - (vi) location of the business and the address of the registered office; - (vii) details of parent, subsidiary and associated companies; - (viii) the directors' reasons for the failure of the company; - (ix) extracts from any formal or, if none, draft accounts produced for periods covering the previous three years or for any earlier period which is relevant to the failure of the company.
+If no payments have been made in respect of these costs prior to the meeting, then the liquidator but if give th ted under S100 may make such a payment there is a liquidation committee, he must be committee at least 7 days notice of his on to make it. to him than payment shall not be made by the liquidator aself or to any associate of his, otherwise with the approval of the liquidation ttee, the creditors, or the court. (e) which should include: A report on the company's relevant trading history number; (i) date of incorporation and registered (ii) names of all persons who have acted as directors of the company or as its company secretary at any time during the three years preceding the meeting; (111) names of major shareholders together with the details of their shareholdings; (iv) details of all classes of shares issued; company; (v) nature of the business conducted by the the registered office; (vi) location of the business and the address of associated companies; (vii) details of parent, subsidiary, and company; (viii) the directors' reasons for the failure of the (ix) extracts from any formal or, if none, draft accounts produced for periods covering the previous three years or for any earlier 13 period which is relevant to the failure of the company.
 The extracts should include details of turnover, net result, directors' remuneration, shareholders' funds, dividends paid, reserves carried forward at year end and the date of the auditors' report.
-Creditors should also be advised if the accounts have been qualified by the auditors; - (x) a deficiency account reconciling the position shown by the most recent balance sheet to the deficiency in the statement of affairs; - (xi) the names and professional qualifications of any valuers whose valuations have been relied upon for the purpose of the statement of affairs, together with the basis or bases of valuation; - (xii) such other information as the advising member considers necessary to give the creditors a proper appreciation of the company's affairs; - (f) if a receiver has been appointed over any assets of the company, the meeting should be provided with a report on the conduct of the receivership to date, including a summary of the receiver's receipts and payments, unless disclosure would be in breach of the receiver's duty to his appointor, for example where market sensitive information was involved.
+Creditors should also be advised if the accounts have been qualified by the auditors.

+- (x) a deficiency account reconciling the position shown by the most recent balance sheet to the deficiency in the statement of affairs. - (xi) the names and professional qualifications of any valuers whose valuations have been relied upon for the purpose of the statement of affairs, together with the basis or bases of valuation. - (xii) such other information as the advising member considers necessary to give the creditors a proper appreciation of the company's affairs. - (f) if a receiver has been appointed over any assets of the company, the meeting should be provided with a report on the conduct of the receivership to date, including a summary of the receiver's receipts and payments, unless disclosure would be in breach of the receiver's duty to his appointer, for example where market sensitive information was involved.
 In such circumstances, a receipts and payments account only should be provided, together with an explanation of the circumstances which prevent further information being given.
-Where any member is an authorised practitioner and is a receiver of a company whose shareholders pass a resolution for voluntary winding up, that member should assist the advising member by providing this information;
+Where any member is an authorised practitioner and is receiver of a company whose shareholders pass a resolution for voluntary winding up, that member should assist the advising member by providing this information;